tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 Big O notation is a way to describe the efficiency or complexity of an algorithm.
 It provides a rough estimate of how long an algorithm will take to run, based on the size of the input data.

 In computer science, the "O" in Big O notation is used to describe the upper bound of an algorithm's running time.
-For example, if an algorithm has a running time of O(n), it means that the algorithm's running time grows at most linearly with the size of the input data.
+For example, if an algorithm has a running time of O(n), it means that the algorithm's running time grows most linearly with the size of the input data.
 This means that if the input size doubles, the running time of the algorithm will approximately double as well.

-There are several common complexities that are described using Big O notation, including:
+Several common complexities are described using Big O notation, including:

 -   `O(1)`: Constant time.
 The running time of the algorithm is independent of the size of the input data.